Posted: Thu Aug 05, 2010 20:46 Post subject: TEW-673GRU GPL Available from Trendnet

 It is better that you give Brainslayer the info that he needs so he can add proper support for the router.

-I wouldn't recommend any other user to load the file you uploaded to megaupload. _________________ I'm on a whiskey diet, lost 3 days already
+I wouldn't recommend any other user to load the file you uploaded to megaupload. _________________ I started out with nothing, and I've still got most of it left

 The OEM firmware is virtually identical and the flash size is identical.
 All MAC address, and even the router login password worked fine without resetting the nvram.